kubernetes/kubectl/docs/book/pages/app_composition_and_deployment/structure_branches.md

-{% panel style="warning", title="Warning: Alpha Recommendations" %}
+{% panel style="warning", title="Experimental" %}
-This chapter contains recommendations that are **still being actively evaluated, and are expected to evolve.**
+This chapter contains some recommendations that are actively being explored, and may evolve.

-The intent of this chapter is to share the way kubectl developers are thinking about solving this problem as they develop more solutions.

-Before using these recommendations, carefully evaluate if they are right for your organization.
 {% endpanel %}